Research

 In this paper I discuss what can be learned about “trickle-down” ideas from recent empirical evidence on tax incidence, or the effect of tax policies on the distribution of welfare.
 I underscore three lessons: First, recent research suggests that business income taxes affect the earnings of workers, but these effects largely derive from taxing rents and rent-sharing, highlighting the importance of these channels for determining the ultimate incidence.
 Second, when workers are affected by these taxes, the burden is not borne equally by all workers, but predominantly by those at the top of the earnings distribution.
 Third, across different tax policies that statutorily affect the rich, the burden is largely borne by the rich, but heterogeneity in responses across tax incentives and taxpayers provides context for incidence analyses.
 Throughout, I discuss the value of analyzing heterogeneous responses, particularly how tax incidence depends on labor markets, product markets and tax systems.

-The Offshore World According to FATCA: New Evidence on the Foreign Wealth of U.S. Households, Accepted, Tax Policy and the Economy. (with John Guyton, Niels Johannesen, Patrick Langetieg, Daniel Reck, Joel Slemrod).
+The Offshore World According to FATCA: New Evidence on the Foreign Wealth of U.S. Households.
+Tax Policy and the Economy, 2024, 38: 61-99. (with John Guyton, Niels Johannesen, Patrick Langetieg, Daniel Reck, Joel Slemrod).
 NBER working paper #31055, March 2023.

 This paper uses account-level information, reported to the IRS by foreign financial institutions under the Foreign Account Tax Compliance Act (FATCA), to produce new evidence on the foreign financial wealth of U.S. households.
 We find that U.S. taxpayers hold around $4 trillion in foreign accounts, almost half in jurisdictions usually considered tax havens.
 Combining the FATCA reports with other administrative tax data and tracing account ownership through partnerships, we document a steep income gradient in the propensity to hold assets in foreign financial institutions.
 Specifically, more than 60% of the individuals in the top 0.01% of the income distribution own foreign accounts, the vast majority in tax havens and more than half through a partnership.
 We discuss the likely implications of these findings for the overall impact of FATCA on tax compliance and government revenue.